BryanGonsalves/e-learning-website/README.md

+# E-Learning-App
-E-Learning Application using Flask, SQLAlchemy and Bootstrap
+E-Learning Application using Flask, SQLAlchemy, and Bootstrap